From the KnowledgeBase

 No, You can set your own computer as a "trusted" computer.
 If you use an "untrusted" computer, for example, a public computer, you will be asked to answer one security question.

-How do I set my computer as a "trusted" computer so
+How do I set my computer or device as a "trusted" device?

 If you have entered your password correctly when you are logging in to a secure site, PUaccess determines whether or not your session requires any additional information.
 If so, you will be shown a security question to provide additional authentication.
-After answering the question correctly, you may check the box "Remember this computer as a trusted computer."
-You should only check this box if you are connecting from your own computer, and never from any public computer such as a cluster computer or a kiosk.
+After answering the question correctly, you may check the box to remember this device as a trusted device.
+You should only check this box if you are connecting from your own computer or device, and never from any public device such as a cluster computer or a kiosk.

 Follow these step-by-step instructions to reset your password by answering your security questions.